Bloc/workshop-curriculum/courses/ruby-primer/03-level-conditionals/03-elsif/body.md

 end
 ```

-We used `elsif` (note that there's no "e") to create another condition.
+We used `elsif` (note that there's no "e" between the "s" and "i") to create another condition.
 We could've used an `elsif` to assess if `money` is greater than `2` (the "flaunter" condition), but we used `else`.
 We used `else` because it's the only other condition that could be met in this program – that is, if `money` is not equal to 2, and it is not less than 2, it must be greater than 2.

 Let's call this method and see what happens: